MGuard0303/DiCleave/README.md

 # DiCleave

-DiCleave is a deep neural network model to predict the Dicer cleavage site of human precusor microRNAs.
+DiCleave is a deep neural network model to predict the Dicer cleavage site of human precusor microRNAs (pre-miRNAs).